-Deadlines: Regardless of the student's oral presentation date, all students defending in the Spring semester are required to submit their written proposal by 4 PM on March 15.
-Students defending outside of the Spring semester must turn in their proposal at least one week before the scheduled exam date.
+Deadlines: Regardless of the student's oral presentation date, all students defending are required to submit their written proposal one week prior to the presentation.
 The text should be received both in electronic and hardcopy by all members of the exam committee.
 An electronic copy should also be sent to Kari Stein at ks127@rice.edu.
 It is the responsibility of the student to make sure the committee has received the document on time.
 Failure to turn in the written document on time will result in failure of the exam (see below).